AlexMbog/AlexMbog.github.io/_pages/Labs.md

 # 🚀 Labs & Case Studies

-Here are a few highlights from my work in cloud security:
+Here are a few highlights from my work in cloud security/CyberSecurity/MobileDevelopment: